 I am not a stage hypnotist - never have been, never will be - so I am happy to explain to each and every client what really goes on in a Stage Hypnosis performance!
 Like many illusions on the stage, once you understand the facts it all makes perfect sense really, it's not mysterious at all but it is interesting because it shows quite marked differences in the way one group of people will behave as opposed to another.

-Now don't get me wrong, I am not saying that Stage Hypnosis is a fraud exactly: those people who go up on the stage are not "in on the act", it's not rehearsed - it doesn't need to be.
+Now don't get me wrong, I am not saying that Stage Hypnosis is a fraud exactly: those people who go up on the stage are not usually "in on the act", it's not rehearsed - it doesn't need to be.
 They are being spontaneous, but there are a few things that the audience are not being told because the whole point of the performance is to get the audience to believe three things that are FALSE:

 1) That the Hypnotist has amazing powers over the minds of other people;